azcafriz13/project-1-election-data-analysis/README.md

 responses in foreign policies with the swing of US elections.

 ## About the Code
-The code for this project is broken down into three groups:
+The code for this project is broken down into four primary groups:

 **1. General Historic Voting Records**
 This section of code uploads historical presidential results for many elections.